PatentsView/PatentsView-API/querymodule/doc/doc.md

 		* `citedby_patent_id`
 		* `cited_patent_id`
 		* `inventor_lastknown_location_id`
-* Improved performance of the cpc_subsections query by restructuring the underlying database
+* Improved performance of the cpc_subsections query by restructuring the underlying database and the queries used
+* Improved performance of the uspc_mainclasses query by restructuring the underlying database and the queries used